emberstack/kubernetes-reflector/README.md

  - - - -

 ## (Optional) `cert-manager` extension

+> The current release supports `cert-manager` from version `0.11.0` or higher.
+If you're using an older version, please use Reflector version `v2.19193.2`

 Reflector can automatically annotate secrets created by cert-manager by annotating the `Certificate` object.
 This allows for issued certificates (example: wildcard certificates) to be reused in other namespaces and permit automatic updates of mirrors on certificate renewal.

   - Add `reflector.v1.k8s.emberstack.com/secret-reflection-allowed` to the certificate annotations.
 Reflector will automatically annotate the resulting secret with `reflector.v1.k8s.emberstack.com/reflection-allowed`.